Julen Agirrezabala: Athletic Bilbao

-Youth

-Born in San Sebastián and raised in nearby Errenteria (both in Gipuzkoa, Basque Country), Agirrezabala joined Athletic Bilbao's youth setup in 2018, from Antiguoko.
-He made his senior debut with the farm team during the 2019–20 season, in Tercera División.
+Born in Errenteria, Gipuzkoa, Basque Country, Agirrezabala joined Athletic Bilbao's academy in 2018 after spells at CD Touring and Antiguoko.
+He made his senior debut with the farm team during the 2019–20 season, in the Tercera División.

-On his debut with the reserves on 1 November 2020, Agirrezabala started and saved a penalty kick in a 3–2 Segunda División B away win against Club Portugalete.
-The following 15 March, he renewed his contract until 2025.
+On his first appearance for the reserves on 1 November 2020, Agirrezabala saved a penalty kick in a 3–2 Segunda División B away win against Club Portugalete.
+The following March, he renewed his contract until 2025.

-First team breakthrough

-In June 2021, Agirrezabala was called up by manager Marcelino to take part in the pre-season with the main squad.
-He made his first team – and La Liga – debut on 16 August, starting in a 0–0 away draw against Elche CF. He spent most of that season playing for the reserves, but was selected in the Copa del Rey in preference to Jokin Ezkieta (first-choice goalkeeper Unai Simón stepping aside) and took part in victories over Barcelona and Real Madrid before the run was ended at the semi-final stage by Valencia.
-Ezkieta moved on ahead of the 2022–23 season and Agirrezabala became the main understudy to Simón in the league.
-He was again used in the cup as the team advanced to the semi-finals once more, this time eliminated by Osasuna.
+Agirrezabala was called by manager Marcelino García Toral for the first team's pre-season in June 2021.
+He made his first-team – and La Liga – debut on 16 August, starting in a 0–0 draw at Elche CF. He spent most of that campaign with the B side, but was selected in the Copa del Rey in preference to Jokin Ezkieta (first-choice Unai Simón stepping aside) and took part in victories over FC Barcelona and Real Madrid before the run was ended at the semi-finals by Valencia CF; Ezkieta eventually left the San Mamés Stadium, and he became the main understudy to Simón in the league.

-Agirrezabala played every minute of Athletic's run in the 2023–24 Copa del Rey, keeping four clean sheets including in both legs of the semi-final against Atlético Madrid; in the final against RCD Mallorca, his solid performance was capped by saving Manu Morlanes's effort in the penalty shootout as the Basques claimed the trophy for the first time in 40 years.
+Agirrezabala was again used in the cup in 2022–23 as Athletic advanced to the last-four stage four once more, this time being eliminated by CA Osasuna.
+He then played every minute of their run in the following edition of the tournament, keeping four clean sheets including in both legs of the semi-finals against Atlético Madrid; in the final against RCD Mallorca, his solid performance was capped by saving Manu Morlanes's effort in the penalty shootout as the club claimed the trophy for the first time in 40 years.

-Loan to Valencia

-On 11 July 2025, Agirrezabala joined fellow La Liga club Valencia CF on loan for the 2025–26 season, with Valencia holding a non-binding purchase option at the end of the loan.
+On 11 July 2025, Agirrezabala joined Valencia on loan for the season, with a non-binding purchase option at the end of the move.
+During his tenure, he faced competition from Stole Dimitrievski until being sidelined with a knee injury in March 2026; the previous November, the Macedonian had voiced his displeasure over what he felt was preferential treatment of the Spaniard due to contractual reasons.

+Racing Santander

+On 10 August 2026, Agirrezabala signed a five-year contract with Racing de Santander, newly-promoted to the top tier.

 International career

-In August 2021, Agirrezabala was called up to the Spain under-21 squad for two UEFA European Under-21 Championship qualifying matches.
-On 8 October, he made his full debut in a victory over Slovakia at La Cartuja.
-On 2 June 2023, he was called up for the Under-21 Championship finals held in Georgia and Romania.
-In that tournament he was a back-up for Arnau Tenas, but played in the third group stage match against Ukraine.
+In August 2021, Agirrezabala was called up to the Spain under-21 squad for two 2023 UEFA European Championship qualifying matches, making his debut on 8 October in a 3–2 defeat of Slovakia at La Cartuja.
+He was called up for the finals held in Georgia and Romania, backing up Arnau Tenas in the competition but taking the field in the third group-stage match against Ukraine; fellow goalkeeper Leo Román played the last 45 minutes of the 2–2 draw.

+Agirrezabala also earned caps for the unofficial Basque Country side.